 There is a historical site called Adam-Ondi-Ahman five miles north of Gallatin and it is sacred ground to members of the Mormon church and its followers.
-The religious shrine attracts thousands of visitors each year.
+As this post is written (2004) the religious shrine attracts thousands of visitors each year.

 Such a site could hardly be located in a more lovely setting.
 It is rugged but beautiful as well, located on the north side of the Grand River, which takes a sharp full turn against high limestone bluffs on the south to head east into wooded slopes.